psyfix/Offensive-Security-Notes/OSCP/Learning Curves.md

 Check burp for passive requests being made in the background on a web application.

+Map application for potential application manual vulnerabilties like fileuploads and forms.

 Google function unusual function names in code, maybe there is a weakness or exploit.
 ```